The Anabolic Window: Fact or Fiction?

 The concept of a narrow post-workout "anabolic window" has been largely debunked by research.
 A comprehensive meta-analysis by Schoenfeld et al. (2013) found that the supposed benefits of immediate post-workout protein consumption were largely attributed to increased total daily protein intake, not timing.

-What the Research Actually Shows
+What Research Shows

-- The window is 4-6 hours, not 30 minutes[1]
+The window is 4-6 hours, not 30 minutes

-- Pre-workout nutrition matters - if you ate protein 3-4 hours before training, post-workout timing is less critical
+If you ate protein 3-4 hours before training, post-workout timing is less critical

 Understanding Muscle Protein Synthesis

-Key Facts About MPS:
+Key MPS Facts

-- Peaks 1-3 hours after protein consumption[3]
+Peaks: 1-3 hours after protein consumption

-- Elevated for 3-5 hours after a meal
+Duration: Elevated for 3-5 hours

-- Requires 20-25g of high-quality protein to maximize[4]
+Threshold: Requires 20-25g high-quality protein

-- Can be stimulated 4-6 times per day
+Frequency: Can be stimulated 4-6 times daily

-- Refractory period of ~3 hours between meals
+Reset: ~3 hours refractory period between meals

 The Leucine Threshold